 The whelks population exploded, so Bulgarians decided to start harvesting them to control their numbers.
-The now very popular dish along the coast is said to resemble abalone in taste with a texture that is reminiscent of raw clams.
+And, now it’s a Bulgaria traditional food!
+The now very popular dish along the coast resembles abalone in taste with a texture reminiscent of raw clams.
 You may find whelks served fried, boiled, and thinly sliced with a white wine sauce or served in a salad.

 The main ingredient in many coastal soups and salads are Black Sea mussels.
 They may also be stewed in a white wine sauce, much like rapa whelks.
-There are numerous mussel farms along the coast, with the largest and most prominent being the Dalboka Mussel Farm in Kavarna, which offers up a lovely restaurant with exceptional coastal views.
+There are numerous mussel farms along the coast.
+The largest and most prominent is the Dalboka Mussel Farm in Kavarna, which offers up a lovely restaurant with exceptional coastal views.

 Patatnik is one of Bulgaria’s top comfort foods that originated in the Rhodope Mountains.
 It’s a shredded potato pie that typically features Bulgarian sirene white cheese, but you may also see it prepared with local grated kashkaval yellow cheese.
 The dish also features a hint of mild locally grown mint.